uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 ``static``
 -----------------------------------------------------------------------------

-Running ``./csfg dev static`` runs the commands for generating the static files for the website.
+Running ``./csfg static`` runs the commands for generating the static files for the website.

 If changes are made to the static files (for example, a new image is added)